 - The 2010s: Eddie Bauer, Pendleton, Tommy Bahama Special Edition Travel Trailer, Sport, International Signature, International Serenity

-The recent Airstream trailers are equipped with modern interior and several tech features.
+The recent Airstream trailers are equipped with modern interiors and several tech features.

 Some Major Differences Between Avion and Airstream

-Even though both Avion and Airstream are top-notch, you need to go with the one that suits your personal preference.
-Take a look at their differences below.
+Even though Avion and Airstream are top-notch, you need to choose the one that suits your preference.
+Please take a look at their differences below.

 Availability

-However, you can buy some parts second hand from donor coaches.
-Some sellers may take advantage of this situation and jack up prices, so you need to look out for authentic dealers.
+However, you can buy some parts second-hand from donor coaches.
+Some sellers may take advantage of this situation and jack up prices, so you must look for authentic dealers.

 Airstream is still in production.
-The company is steadily producing new trailers in the market, offering modern designs.
-So it’s not difficult to get a hold of specific parts, and many dealers will provide you with several options.
+The company is steadily producing new trailers, offering modern designs.
+So, getting a hold of specific parts is not difficult, and many dealers will provide you with several options.

 Moreover, you can upgrade your RV as gadget stores offer tons of hardware.
-You will easily find stuff like slide-out stabilizer jacks, digital tank monitors, light-weight aluminum bumpers, and a lot more.
+You will easily find slide-out stabilizer jacks, digital tank monitors, lightweight aluminum bumpers, and more.

 Modern RVs